uptimejp/pgaudit/README.md

 1. pgaudit logs fully-qualified names

-A query like "delete from x" in the log file can be interpreted only with reference to the current search_path setting.
+A query like «delete from x» in the log file can be interpreted only with reference to the current search_path setting.
 In contrast, this module always logs fully-qualified object names, e.g. "public.x".